-Over the past 30 years, Wharton Equity Partners, and its affiliates, have been involved in over $2 billion worth of transactions.
-We have built up a reservoir of experience across various business cycles, strategies and property types.
-Today, this breadth of knowledge, coupled with deep industry relationships, uniquely positions the firm to seize and execute on opportunities not readily apparent to less nimble investors.
+Over the past 35 years, Wharton Equity Partners, and its affiliates have been involved in $2.5 billion worth of transactions.
+We have built up a reservoir of experience across various business cycles, property types and strategies.
+Today, this breadth of knowledge, coupled with deep industry relationships, uniquely positions the firm to seize and execute on opportunities not readily apparent to less visionary investors.

-Wharton Equity Partners, founded by Peter C. Lewis and David E. Eisenberg in 1987, had its early roots anchored in the development of larger-scale residential developments in the New York Tri-State area.
-During that time, both principals played a hands-on role in every aspect of the business (which they carry forth today), including holding construction meetings with sub-contractors in cold on-site trailers in the early dawn, sipping weak coffee from Styrofoam cups.
-As Wharton Equity’s activities grew, the firm became fully integrated with expertise in all aspects of development from land acquisition, zoning, and construction, to marketing and customer relations.
-Broadening its reach, Wharton Equity expanded its focus to income-producing properties starting with self-storage, and aggregating portfolios in areas like the Hamptons on Long Island and around New York City (over 8,500 units).
-These culminated in sales to institutional investors, generating internal rates of return in excess of 20%.
+Wharton Equity Partners, founded in 1987, has its roots anchored in the development of larger-scale residential developments in the New York Tri-State area.
+During that time, the founding principals played a hands-on role in every aspect of the business (which they carry forth today), including holding construction meetings with sub-contractors in cold, on-site trailers in the early dawn, sipping weak coffee from Styrofoam cups.
+As Wharton Equity’s activities grew, the firm became fully integrated with expertise in all aspects of development including land acquisition, zoning, financing, construction, marketing and customer relations.

 Realizing early on that our best returns came from transactions in emerging markets, we began to embrace a philosophy of becoming a “student of change,” acting on convictions about where the world is headed, not where it currently exists.